rafaelrinaldi/vimfiles/README.md

 $ echo $TERM
 xterm-256color-italic
 ```
-* Tell Vim how to render comments in italic:
+* Now tell Vim how to render comments in italic:
 ```viml
 " Make sure to add this after your theme setup highlight Comment cterm=italic